Morn98/YouTube-2-AppleMusic/README.md

 ### From Source

 1. Clone or download this repository
-2. Add extension icons (see [Adding Icons](#adding-icons) below)
-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" (toggle in top-right corner)
+3. Enable "Developer mode" (toggle in top-right corner)
-5. Click "Load unpacked"
+4. Click "Load unpacked"
-6. Select the `YouTube-2-AppleMusic` directory
+5. Select the `YouTube-2-AppleMusic` directory

-### Adding Icons

-The extension requires icons in the `icons/` directory:
-- `icon16.png` (16x16 pixels)
-- `icon48.png` (48x48 pixels)
-- `icon128.png` (128x128 pixels)

-You can create simple icons or use placeholder images.
-For quick setup, you can create basic red square icons or download music-themed icons from free icon sources.

 ## Usage